-The PHOQUS research programme will be co-ordinated by the University of Dundee where each of the early stage researchers will be based.
-The programme will benefit from the close involvement of 22 Associated Industrial and Academic Partners from across Europe who will provide academic and commercial expertise as well as training for key aspects of the programme.
-Typically this will be in the form of short term secondments of the early stage researchers.
+The PHOQUS research programme was co-ordinated by the University of Dundee where each of the early stage researchers was based.
+The programme greatly benefitted from the close involvement of 22 Associated Industrial and Academic Partners from across Europe who will provide academic and commercial expertise as well as training for key aspects of the programme.
+Typically this took the form of short term secondments of the early stage researchers.

 THE ASSOCIATED PARTNERS